 New springs that have not been previously over-tightened should be tightened so that there is a space of 1.7mm (0.066") between the widest coil.
 This value is usually sufficient to stop oil leaks with new springs.

 As the springs age or have been over-tightened, this space needs to be decreased in order to keep the correct amount of tension so that the manifold does not leak.
 The minimum space between the widest coil must not be less than 0.5mm (0.020").
 Tighten the nuts ONLY enough to stop leaks.
 If there are leaks, tighten the nuts a 1/4 turn at a time but do not allow the space to be less than the 0.5mm minimum.
 However, the manifold gasket will always leak just a little but it should not drip copiously.
 If it does, the gasket is defective or improperly installed.
 Further tightening of the nuts will not help.
 Replace the springs and the gasket if leaks still occur after the nuts are correctly tightened.

 The copper exhaust manifold gasket on the Top 80 will eventually split/crack after many hours (100+) and must be checked periodically.

 When changing out the gasket or re-installing the old one, install it with Permatex Ultra Grey RTV sealant on the side that is towards the cylinder.
 DO NOT PUT CEMENT BETWEEN THE COPPER GASKET AND THE EXHAUST HEADER PIPE.
 These two parts must be able to move with respect to each other.
-Clean both surfaces thoroughly with brake cleaner.
+Clean both surfaces thoroughly with brake cleaner and dry with compressed air.
 Be sure to stuff the exhaust port with tissue in order to keep the brake cleaner out of the cylinder.
 After applying the sealant, remove the excess sealant that is INSIDE the exhaust port.
 Excess sealant that oozed to the outside does no harm and helps seal the joint.
+Let dry overnight.